patrick-rotsaert/squid/README.md

 ## Introduction

 This library was somewhat inspired by the [SOCI](https://github.com/SOCI/soci) library, which I have used for a long time.
-SOCI is a great and powerful library but some its design choices, undoubtedly chosen to make life easier, actually make it hard to use at times:
+SOCI is a great and powerful library but some of its design choices, undoubtedly chosen to make life easier, make it hard to use at times:
 * Streamed statements: The actual statement preparation or execution happens in class destructors.
   Without very good care, this can cause the application to abort in case of exceptions.
   In this library, destructors never throw.